patrick330602/blog-source/source/_posts/wsl-ubuntu1604-eol.md

 You can use `-backports` and or `-proposed` if you want.

 ### Dependencies
-You should also make sure meta-package `ubuntu-wsl` are installed so the upgrade can continue without problems.
+It would help if you also made sure meta-package `ubuntu-wsl` is installed so the upgrade can continue without problems.

 ### Run the upgrade
 After you've done the above, run the updates and then the upgrade as usually: